autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 ---

-> *current release only support ROS1 interface/topic, you can setup ROS_MASTER_IP from IDE Tool.*
+> *current release only support ROS1 interface/topic, default ros master is IP address of br0 on PCU.*

 ### Drivers